POORY-AZARE/php.teamwork/README.md

 I will create a form for adding new cars with their brands and the price and also removing the already taken one.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 4
 Preparation of a form where customers can see the best-selling car brands in the desired year, for example in 2023.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi
+Provide links to related code files (github) & link to the feature (shell.hamk.fi---
----

 ## Database Tables